Get insider access

 No

 The Sony a6000 has a decent autofocus system for video.
-It has a face detection feature, but no eye tracking.
-It does a good job with tracking human subjects, especially with slower movements, but it's not as "sticky" as the AF on newer Sony cameras, meaning there's occasionally a slight delay for the AF to catch up to your subject after they've moved or popped back into frame.
+It has a face detection feature but no eye tracking.
+It does a good job with tracking human subjects, especially with slower movements, but it's not as "sticky" as the AF on newer Sony cameras, meaning there's occasionally a slight delay for the AF to catch up to your subject after they've moved or popped back into the frame.
 The same goes for the general subject/object tracking, which can be slow to find its target after it's moved.

 6.5